Disease/Disorder

 New onset/acute (CNS injury)

-• During the acute period following CNS injury, affected trunk and limb muscles are typically flaccid.
-After traumatic SCI, spinal shock occurs, which is a temporary conduction block of electrical transmission through the spinal cord, characterized by hypotension, bradycardia, and loss of sympathetic stimulation.
-In contrast, stroke patients present with flaccidity without associated autonomic symptoms.4
+During the acute period following CNS injury, affected trunk and limb muscles are typically flaccid.
+After traumatic SCI, spinal shock occurs, which is a temporary conduction block of electrical transmission through the spinal cord, characterized by hypotension, bradycardia, loss of sympathetic stimulation, and loss of motor reflexes.
+Loss of motor reflexes with associated muscle flaccidity may also occur acutely post-stroke but without the associated autonomic symptoms occurring acutely after SCI.3

 Subacute

-• Reflexes can become brisk and increasingly more exaggerated followed by observable increases in muscle tone and spasticity of the affected muscle groups.
+Reflexes may become brisk and increasingly more exaggerated followed by observable increases in muscle tone and spasticity of the affected muscle groups.
 The progression of spasticity is variable between disorders and individuals, and the emergence of symptoms is progressive.

 Chronic

-• Chronic untreated spasticity may cause bony deformity (e.g., tibial torsion or hip dysplasia seen in children with cerebral palsy), remodeling of soft tissue, and muscle and soft tissue contractures that limit range of motion (ROM).10 Eventually, this remodeling may result in postural and functional abnormalities.4
+Chronic, untreated spasticity may cause bony deformity (e.g., tibial torsion or hip dysplasia seen in children with cerebral palsy), remodeling of soft tissue, and muscle and soft tissue contractures that restrict range of motion (ROM).12 Eventually, this remodeling may result in postural and functional abnormalities.
+3

 Specific secondary or associated conditions and complications

-Spasticity can be associated with the following features of the upper motor neuron syndrome13
+Spasticity is often associated with the following features of the upper motor neuron syndrome15

 Essentials of Assessment